BryanSchuetz/dai/_solutions/climate.md

 {% include climate-carousel.html %}

 We work with governments, communities, and the private sector to develop programs and strategies that will improve resilience to climate impacts and provide low-carbon pathways to inclusive economic development.
-In doing so, we ensure that essential natural resources - freshwater, forests, soil - are managed to protect biodiversity while sustaining the livelihoods that depend on them.
+In doing so, we ensure that essential natural resources—freshwater, forests, soil—are managed to protect biodiversity while sustaining the livelihoods that depend on them.

 Our teams support the delivery of a range of interventions, including: